 - Measuring and addressing lead levels in Englewood (about a mile away from campus)…

 - Working for an advocacy organization on water shortage issues in Mumbai, India…

 Students should consult UChicago Handshake for internship opportunities and Chicago Studies for more information about the certificate program.
 You can also schedule an appointment with Career Advancement to see what internships are available to you, and receive help with your resume and cover letter.
-Career Advancement's walkin-in hours are Mondays-Fridays from 3-4:45pm, or you can schedule an appointment with Sylvia Atsalis online through UChicago Handshake.
+Career Advancement's walkin-in hours are Mondays-Fridays from 3-4:45pm, or you can schedule an appointment with Meg Sieberg online through UChicago Handshake.